 Over time the strength and kindness of the publication’s audience have seen many great things achieved for those in need of support.
 One of its biggest strengths is telling real-life stories and bringing out the best in people.

-One heart-warming example that hit national headlines was the story of the late Gavin Bailey.
-Gavin (a brain tumour patient) had a last wish to ride in a supercar, so Charity Today requested on social media for support in making this happen.
+One heartwarming example that hit national headlines was the story of the late Gavin Bailey.
+Gavin (a brain tumour patient) had a last wish to ride in a supercar, so Charity Today requested on social media for support to make this happen.